medic/cht-docs/content/en/apps/guides/offline/_index.md

  Running an instance of CHT Core server with no internet connection
 ---

-{{% alert title="Development only" %}} This guide is not meant for a produciton CHT instance.
-Support may be added in the futre an offline CHT server in a production environment.
+{{% alert title="Development only" %}} This guide is not meant for a production CHT instance.
+Support may be added in the future an offline CHT server in a production environment.
 Please see the "Considerations" section below. {{% /alert %}}

 ## Introduction